 ATLANTA, Oct.
-9, 2017 /PRNewswire/ -- Oct.
-9th through the 13th is National Fire Prevention Week – a time to spotlight ways to prevent in-home fires and develop an escape plan should a fire occur.
-According to the Electrical Safety Foundation, in-home electrical issues are the third leading cause of home fires nationwide, with more than 50,000 fires attributed to electrical issues each year.
+9, 2020 /PRNewswire/ -- Georgia Power is highlighting National Fire Prevention Week – from Oct.
+4-10 – as a time to spotlight ways to prevent in-home fires and develop an escape plan should a fire occur.
+According to the Electrical Safety Foundation, in-home electrical issues are the second leading cause of home fires nationwide, with more than 13% of structure fires attributed to electrical issues from 2012–2016.

 Georgia Power offers the following electrical safety tips during National Fire Prevention Week and year-round:

 - Focus on Fire Prevention – Avoid storing combustibles such as paint, cardboard, sawdust and flammable liquids near electrical equipment or fuse boxes.

 - Overloads – Overloaded equipment and circuits can cause insulation to burn, create sparks and leave exposed wires.
 Don't overload electrical equipment by attempting to do heavier jobs than the equipment can handle.